 My name is Charlton Trezevant.
 I’m a software developer and application security consultant.
 I have widely varied interests in all things, but especially computer science, music, visual arts, and nature.

 You can learn more about my technical and creative works in my portfolio, or by exploring the contents of this website.
-I can be contacted via email.
+I can be contacted via email or one of these ways.

 About This Blog

 This blog is statically generated by Hugo.
 It’s compiled and hosted by Cloudflare Pages, using GitHub for version control.
 Image files and other large assets are stored in BackBlaze B2 and served via Cloudflare.

 My original blog began sometime around 2011 and was initially hosted on Wordpress, but I quickly moved to Blogger.
 Sometime after that I migrated everything to Medium.
 When Medium started to suck, I went back to the drawing board to produce the version you see here.

 Werc describes itself as a “minimalist web anti-framework built following the Unix and Plan 9 tool philosophy of software design”.
 The project’s creator and contributors were/are skilled programmers with exacting taste and aesthetic sensibilities.